HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-3 Authorized Frequencies.md

 #### Listening Privileges

-While these are your transmitting privileges, you can listen on any frequency.
-It's like having an all-access pass to the radio concert, but you can only sing along on certain stages!
+While your license governs where you can **transmit**, you’re free to **listen** on any amateur radio frequency.
+In fact, many hams enjoy tuning around and listening to activity on bands they can’t yet transmit on.

+Be aware that some **non-amateur frequencies**—like cordless or cellular phone communications—may be **illegal to monitor**, especially if they’re encrypted or intended to be private.
+In practice, most of those signals are digital or encrypted and can’t be decoded anyway, but it's good to know.

 #### Operating Near Band Edges